vickdayaram/deep-dev-blog/content/blog/insert-interval/index.md

 ### Summary

+The time complexity of this algorithm is O(N), where N is the number of intervals in the list.
+The space complexity is O(N) since we are creating a new list.

 I remember when first attempting this, it was really hard to wrap my head around.
 The biggest thing that has helped me with interval problems in general is remembering the following:

 > Non overlapping cases are easier to identify than overlapping cases